zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 - No missing values (0%)
 - No outliers detected (IQR method)
-- Target variable is continuous with a wide range
+- Target variable is continuous and spread across a wide range
-- Correlation analysis:
+- Correlation analysis shows almost no linear relationship:
   - |Pearson r| < 0.02 for all features
 - Mutual information ≈ 0 → no nonlinear signal